-- a.
-Cake and decorations must be prepared for human consumption no inedible ingredients. - b.
+- Cake and decorations must be prepared for human consumption - no inedible ingredients. - b.
 No raw egg whites in frosting (powdered is acceptable). - c.
 Cake plate and plastic accessories become property of buyer. - d.
 Only cakes can be auctioned - e.
-Photos of cakes that will be sold in the auction will be placed in the exhibit case.
-You may provide your own cake photo.
-If you do not provide your own photo, a photo will be taken when you bring cake entry to the fair.
-You may be charged a nominal photo fee for this photo.
-Amount of fee will be determined by the fair boards.
-Fee will be collected at the time cakes are brought to the fair. - f.
 A signed permission slip must be filled out on Thursday evening in order to auction cake.
-Participation is optional. - g.
-You are required to bring your cake in an appropriate box with cover that can be given to buyer. - h.
+Participation is optional. - f.
+You are required to bring your cake in an appropriate box with cover that can be given to buyer. - g.
 Youth are strongly encouraged to attend the auction and help sell their cake or arrange to have someone else stand in for them.
-If exhibitor is not present and has not arranged a stand-in, the cake will not be sold. - i.
+If exhibitor is not present and has not arranged a stand-in, the cake will not be sold. - h.
 Limit of one cake per exhibitor in the cake auction.

 CAKES NOT SOLD IN THE AUCTION WILL NOT BE RETURNED TO EXHIBITOR.
-However, ribbons and photos may be picked up after 4:00 pm on Monday.
+However, ribbons may be picked up with the rest of exhibits.